 Avocado Banana Chocolate Pudding is intensely chocolate with a hint of banana and maple syrup.
 Healthy and delicious, no-one will ever guess that it has avocados and no butter or chocolate.
 Enjoy this healthy treat any time!
 It’s vegan, raw, and gluten-free but, shhh, don’t tell anyone!
 Perfect last minute treat for Mother’s Day!
 Jump to Recipe

 I remember the first time I tried avocados.
 I was maybe about 10 or 11 years old and I don’t know who my mom had to bribe to get avocados back then in Soviet Union.
 I didn’t like them.
 They were strange and had a weird texture, but then my mom put some salt, lemon juice and a dollop of sour cream in an avocado boat and… It was good!
 Really good!

 Fast forward 20+ years and this is still my favourite way of eating avocados, although I did switch sour cream to greek yogurt and added cracked black pepper.
 There are times when I am quite adventurous in the kitchen, but then there are classics that I like so much that I never venture far away from them.
 In most cases avocado in my house is eaten straight out of the skin the way I described above, cubed and added to simple cucumber and tomato salad or mashed with some salt, pepper and lemon juice.

 My husband doesn’t like avocados, so I don’t buy them often.
 But this time I finally bought a bag of five at Costco since their avocados are my favourite.
-Last weekend I tried Eggs fried in sliced Avocado (that is another post that is coming up) and today I came home to half an avocado waiting to be eaten in my fridge and bananas turning dangerously brown and this is how Avocado Banana Chocolate Pudding was created.
+Last weekend I tried Eggs fried in sliced Avocado and today I came home to half an avocado waiting to be eaten in my fridge and bananas turning dangerously brown and this is how Avocado Banana Chocolate Pudding was created.

-- Refrigerate for 30 min or more and enjoy.
+Refrigerate for 30 min or more to set the pudding and enjoy.